Confabulation: Research

 Although significant gains have been made in the understanding of confabulation in recent years, there is still much to be learned.
 One group of researchers in particular has laid out several important questions for future study.
 They suggest more information is needed regarding the neural systems that support the different cognitive processes necessary for normal source monitoring.
-They also proposed the idea of developing a standard neuro-psychological test battery able to discriminate between the different types of confabulations.
+They also proposed the idea of developing a standard neuropsychological test battery able to discriminate between the different types of confabulations.
 And there is a considerable amount of debate regarding the best approach to organizing and combining neuro-imaging, pharmacological, and cognitive/behavioral approaches to understand confabulation.

 In a recent review article, another group of researchers contemplate issues concerning the distinctions between delusions and confabulation.
 They question whether delusions and confabulation should be considered distinct or overlapping disorders and, if overlapping, to what degree?
 They also discuss the role of unconscious processes in confabulation.
 Some researchers suggest that unconscious emotional and motivational processes are potentially just as important as cognitive and memory problems.
 Finally, they raise the question of where to draw the line between the pathological and the nonpathological.
 Delusion-like beliefs and confabulation-like fabrications are commonly seen in healthy individuals.
 What are the important differences between patients with similar etiology who do and do not confabulate?
 Since the line between pathological and nonpathological is likely blurry, should we take a more dimensional approach to confabulation?
 Research suggests that confabulation occurs along a continuum of implausibility, bizarreness, content, conviction, preoccupation, and distress, and impact on daily life.